 Under Section 7 of the Endangered Species Act (ESA), the FHWA as the Federal Sponsor is required to consult with the United States Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) to determine whether any federally listed species or species proposed for listing as endangered or threatened species, or their designated critical habitats, occur in the vicinity of a proposed project.
-While there are no federally listed species under the jurisdiction of the USFWS in the vicinity of the proposed project, the shortnose sturgeon, an endangered aquatic species, occurs throughout the estuarine portion of the Hudson River.
+While there are no federally listed species under the jurisdiction of the USFWS in the vicinity of the proposed project, the shortnose sturgeon (Acipenser brevirostrum), an endangered aquatic species, and the New York Bight District Population Segment (DPS) of Atlantic sturgeon (Acipenser oxyrinchus), which was listed with an effective date of April 6, 2012, occur throughout the estuarine portion of the Hudson River.
 In the event that a federally listed or proposed endangered or threatened species or its designated critical habitat occurs in the vicinity of a "major construction activity," a Biological Assessment (BA) must be prepared to determine whether the proposed federal action would affect that species.
-The regulations promulgated pursuant to the ESA require every federal agency to ". . . .[e]nsure that any action it authorizes, funds, or carries out, in the United States or upon the high seas, is not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat" (50 CFR § 402.01).
+The regulations promulgated pursuant to the ESA require every federal agency to "... [e]nsure that any action it authorizes, funds, or carries out, in the United States or upon the high seas, is not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat" (50 CFR § 402.01).